 Today, implementing an EI platform is a top priority for many health providers.
 Key drivers include the clinical, economical and organizational benefits of having one system to use for all medical imaging and multimedia in lieu of separate departmental IT systems.
 These are often unable to communicate with each other or to provide specialists with one integrated and efficient workplace.

-Many providers have started their journey toward full enterprise imaging.
-Some of these have extended to “enterprise radiology,” with multiple sites working from the same radiology IT platform, while adding other ologies to this platform.
-Others have embraced a more of a bottom-up approach adding a Vendor Neutral Archive (VNA) from a third party.
+Many providers have already started their journey toward full enterprise imaging.
+Some of these have extended to “enterprise radiology,” with multiple sites working from the same radiology IT platform, while adding other ologies to this same platform.
+Others have embraced more of a bottom-up approach adding a Vendor Neutral Archive (VNA).

 Regardless of approach, we see some projects moving forward more easily than others.
 Steve Holloway, Principal Analyst at Signify Research, published an article in 2019 proposing a 3-tiered approach for adding ologies to the EI platform.
-This became a very appreciated article that highlighted some of the risks and difficulties with EI implementations, however, it did not address what makes a project successful and how different ologies should be evaluated as EI candidates.
+This article highlighted some of the risks and difficulties with EI implementations, however, it did not address what makes a project successful and how different ologies should be evaluated as EI candidates.

 This study aims to investigate if there is a best practice in successful EI implementations with regards to the order of adding ologies and which criteria to use when doing the evaluation to add an ology.
 We also investigate if there are common best practices among these successful EI implementations.